🇺🇸 top // 🇲🇽🇸🇻 a la continuación

 The 3 Buckets:

-Your only job this week: find one task from Bucket 1 and run AI on it.
+Your quick task this week: find one task from Bucket 1 and run AI on it.
 Just one.

-Not a transformation.
-Not a new system.
-One repeatable task you do at least weekly, that looks roughly the same every time.
+It’s not a transformation or a new system.
+It’s one repeatable task you do at least weekly, that looks roughly the same every time.
 Run AI on it for two weeks.
 When it’s working without you thinking about it, pick the next one.

 The owners who actually make this stick are not the ones who go hardest on day one.
 They’re the ones who start small, prove it works to themselves, and quietly build from there.